Android OS privacy settings: Tight level

 3. By default, Google Photos downloads and synchronizes the contents of all folders containing photos and videos on your device.
 If you don't want files from a specific folder to be saved in the cloud, select Back up device folders and tap the name of the folder whose data does not need to be synchronized;

-4. To choose the quality of the files to be saved, tap Upload size and select one of the following options:
+4. To choose the quality of the files to be saved, tap Backup quality and select one of the following options:

 • Original quality means that the photos and videos will be uploaded in their original resolution.
 Please note that you cannot save more than 15 GB of data in Google Drive for free;